 -

-Surgical procedures which last more than 3 hours
+Surgical procedures that last more than 3 hours

 -